-EL MSN students complete 62 units of Board of Registered Nursing (BRN) approved prel-icensure nursing courses designed to prepare the students to take the National Council Licensure Examination NCLEX-RN.
-Once licensed and employed as a Registered Nurse, the student completes an additional 45-61 units of post-licensure coursework depending on their chosen concentration.
+EL MSN students complete 62 units of Board of Registered Nursing (BRN) approved pre-licensure nursing courses designed to prepare the students to take the National Council Licensure Examination NCLEX-RN.
+The student will then complete an additional 46-61 units of post-licensure coursework depending on their chosen concentration.

 The 16 week semesters are comprised of courses which are scheduled in an accelerated full-time delivery mode for the pre-licensure theoretical and practicum content and a part-time delivery mode for the post-licensure portion of the program.
-Classroom theoretical and clinical courses match the BRN time allocation required and approved for all pre-licensure nursing students, Students are advised that the pre-licensure portion of the program represents a very intensive, full-time commitment for the students.
+Classroom theoretical and clinical courses match the BRN time allocation required and approved for all pre-licensure nursing students.
+Students are advised that the pre-licensure portion of the program represents a very intensive, full-time commitment for the students.
 The School of Nursing recommends students not work or entertain other commitments outside of this program during pre-licensure portion of the program.